TomarAditya/zapier-platform/docs/cli.md

 ## delete:version

-> Deletes a specific version of your integration.
+> Delete a specific version of your integration.

 **Usage**: `zapier delete:version VERSION`